jarisjames/Scraper-Portfolio/AI-Scraper-Chrome-Extension/README.md

 # The Handoff Protocol

-A Chrome Extension to capture, store, and export AI memory across ChatGPT, Claude, and Copilot—built on The Continuity Protocol.
+A Chrome Extension to capture, store, and export AI memory across ChatGPT, Claude, and Copilot.

 ## Features